ISECS - International Society for Eighteenth-Century Studies

 3. ISECS ACTIVITIES

 3.2 International Congresses.
 These are international events, meeting every four years in different national venues, attracting attendances of up to 1,000 scholars (sometimes more) from around the world.
-The immediate past Congress was held at Rotterdam in July 2015.
+The immediate past Congress was held in Rome in July 2023.

 These Congresses are open to all eighteenth-century specialists whether or not belonging to any scholarly society.
-We’ll hope to see you in Edinburgh in 2019!
+We’ll hope to see you in Zaragoza in 2027!

 3.4 Hosting the ISECS website, with an International Directory of Eighteenth-Century Scholars.
-This website, which is updated weekly, contains information about all activities relevant to eighteenth-century studies (publications, conferences, exhibitions etc), plus an electronic directory of the members of all National Societies.
-At present, the directory holds about 6,400 files.
+This website, which is updated weekly, contains information about all activities relevant to eighteenth-century studies (publications, conferences, exhibitions etc), plus an electronic directory of the members of all Affiliated Societies.
+At present, the directory holds about 6,000 entries.

-The website seeks to facilitate communication between individual members and between National Societies; and welcomes suggestions as to how to promote such exchanges.
+The website seeks to facilitate communication between individual members and between Affiliated Societies; and welcomes suggestions as to how to promote such exchanges.
 Contact Communications Secretary Nelson Guilbert: admin@isecs.org.

 3.5 Publications